benkertp/adv-r/Chapter6_Functions.md

 `for`(i, 1:10, print(i))
 ```

 Suprisingly, in R, `for` can be called like a regular function!
-The same is true for basically every operation in R, which means that knowing the function name of a non-prefix function allows you to override its behaviour.
+The same is true for basically every operation in R, which means that **knowing the function name of a non-prefix function allows you to override its behaviour**.
 For example, if you're ever feeling particularly evil, run the following code while a friend is away from their computer.
 It will introduce a fun bug: 10% of the time, it will add 1 to any numeric calculation inside the parentheses.

 ```r